ryanafolk/phycella_project/README.md

 ## rename_script
 This directory contains a general-use script relating plate and well names to taxa and population codes; versions of this script are given in some directories where modifications were necessary.

+## baits
+`Phycella_Probes.fas` contains the probes synthesized for target capture. `all_loci_phycella.fasta` gives target sequences for the purpose of read assembly.